The Talbot County Werewolf

 the only way a werewolf can be stopped."

-The farmer melted down the cross and fitted it into his
+The farmer melted down the cross and fitted

-slaughter.
-He took aim at the animal and fired.
-The animal
+began its nightly slaughter.
+He took aim at the animal

-cried out a piercing scream, but it sounded more like the
+and fired.
+The animal cried out a piercing scream, but

-sound of a woman screaming than an animal.
+it sounded more like the sound of a woman screaming than

 The farmer ran to check to see if he had killed it, but